-The rest of the documentary contains info that’s been covered in other places (the stuff in part 3 can all reasonably be absorbed from the Jim Marrs book Rule By Secrecy)…but the point is the way this info was presented.
+The rest of the documentary contains info that’s been covered in other places…but the point is the way this info was presented.
 And that jarring juxtaposition between “Jesus is a fraud” and “9/11 was an inside job” is a big part of that.

 Now, anything that purports to be the Truth that is essentially telling you “you are being lied to about everything and exploited”…that’s pretty suspect, right?
 That’s pretty unhealthy and negative.
 It promotes paranoia.

-But what if…in your own personal life…you have been lied to about everything and exploited?
+But again, I have to ask…what if in your own personal life, you have been lied to about everything and exploited?

-Also in 2005, my former company, faced with a long chronology written by me of various malfeasances, offered me a settlement.
+In 2005, my former company, faced with a long chronology written by me of various malfeasances, offered me a settlement.
 I refused to sign the NDA for the big payout, much to my lawyer’s consternation.
-I explained that I needed to tell people the Truth.
+I explained to her that I needed to tell people the Truth.

 She asked me if I could just dig a hole in the ground and just speak my Truth into there and bury it.